Submissions due by Friday, April 20th

 CHALLENGE JUDGING CRITERIA

-After a tremendously successful inaugural year in 2017, The Environmental Media Association’s Future Innovator of the Year Challenge will be back again for our annual EMA IMPACT Summit.
+After a tremendously successful inaugural year in 2017, The Environmental Media Association’s Future Innovator of the Year Challengepresented by New Pacific Holdings will be back again for our annual EMA IMPACT Summit.
 Our Innovator Challenge has proven to be the most anticipated element of our unique two-day experience.

 We would love for you to help us invite, discover and submit the best and brightest minds of tomorrow to solve our planet’s biggest issues of today.

 We are looking for applicants from the top universities and incubators in the country who will compete for the EMA Innovator of The Year Grant: A fifty thousand dollar prize that includes mentorship by our Senior Impact Advisory Board.